arleigh418/How-Much-News-Should-We-Extract-For-Stock-Price-Prediction/README.md

 # Relation method
 You must confuse: What is relation method?And what is target article?

 As 0verview mention, we convert word to vector, and we count distance in vector space with some algorithms like Manhattan Distance or Euclidean Distance between target article and each finance news.

 And what is target article?In this experiment, we define two different scopes for target aritlce(we call it "center"),one is target company name(e.g. 台積電) vector as center, another is target company introduction in Wiki.

 # Experiment Setting
 Target company: 2412TW、2317TW、2886TW、2324TW、6180TW

 Deep Learning model : LSTM

 Word Embedding model : Word2vec、fastText

 Vector Distance: Manhattan Distance、Euclidean Distance、Cosine Similarity

 Article Dealing : Just use a stop words dictionary 、 Stop word dictionary+Getting Set for each word.

 # Code Description
 1. You can run : run_all.py in Stage3_Model_Test and Stage3_2Model_Test, I have arranged how to execute.
-2.What is different between Stage3_Model_Test and Stage3_2Model_Test and also other folders?
+2. What is different between Stage3_Model_Test and Stage3_2Model_Test and also other folders?
 The folders name with 1_2 or 2_2 or 3_2 mean we use target company introduction in wiki as the center, and others like 1_ or 2_ or 3_ mean using target company name as center.
-3.In run_all.py , Data Prepare1-4 just need to execute once,no matter how many times you want to run this project(Assuming you haven't changed anything),but Data Prepare5 in run_all.py in Stage3_2Model_Test is not found in Stage3_Model_Test, if you first run the run_all.py in Stage3_Model_Test, then if you run run_all.py in Stage3_2Model_Test,you need to execute Data Prepare5 once.
+3. In run_all.py , Data Prepare1-4 just need to execute once,no matter how many times you want to run this project(Assuming you haven't changed anything),but Data Prepare5 in run_all.py in Stage3_2Model_Test is not found in Stage3_Model_Test, if you first run the run_all.py in Stage3_Model_Test, then if you run run_all.py in Stage3_2Model_Test,you need to execute Data Prepare5 once.
-4.Folder : test_result store predict line chart.
+4. Folder : test_result store predict line chart.

 You can replace others deep learning model like DA-RNN or others you like, and you can also try other distance algorithm like Chebyshev Distance or Hamming Distance.

 If you have any qeustions, please contact me for free, and welcome any discussions!